 With the question being, ‘how can I calculate my points for Canada PR’, students struggle to find the answer.
 Differentiating factors such as Age, Employment, Work Experience, Adaptability, and language skills help score points for Canada PR.

-Consult with Consultancy Dah for more guidance on how to calculate my points for Canada PR.
-We will help you with the factors that matter and the points you have to score.
+Consult with Consultancy Dah for more guidance on how can I calculate my points for Canada PR.
+We will help you with the factors affecting PR points and the points you have to score.

 More related Information:

 Unfortunately, the TOEFL is not accepted by the IRCC for Canadian immigration or permanent residency (PR).
 Only IELTS General Training and CELPIP General are recognized as legitimate English language examinations by Express Entry and other choices.

 If candidates don’t have a full year of experience, the system won’t accept their credentials.
 In order to qualify for Canada permanent residence under the Express Entry programs, students must have at least one year of work experience.

 The principal applicant’s PR visa will cost CAD 850 in addition to a CAD 51 right to PR charge.
 In addition to paying CAD 515 for the right to PR, a spouse, common-law partner, or family member must also pay CAD 850. younger than 22 candidates) – 230 CAD.